COMP4350-Landstreicher/PlatePlanner/README.md

 1. Account Management
     - Users can create an account and use it to log in to the web app.
-2. View and Choose Recipes
+2. View and Search Recipes
-    - Users can view, search, sort, filter, and choose from all available recipes to put in a shopping cart.
+    - Users can view, search, sort, filter all available recipes.
 3. Add and Modify Recipes
     - Users can upload new recipes, and they can modify them afterwards.
 4. Shopping list